Here’s the scoop on our name.

 On on that hill, Jesus absorbed our evil into himself, and it was condemned in his body (Romans 8:3) so that we could experience the mercy, grace, and forgiveness of God.

 On that hill, Jesus experienced a terrible death.
-And it’s from that hill that God can extend to us mercy.
+And it’s from that hill that God extends mercy to us.

 Both knowing and experiencing that mercy has forever changed our lives.